mxsdev/ponychopper/README.md

 ## Installation

-Install ponychopper on the [releases][releases] page, selecting the binary for your operating system.
+Install ponychopper through the [releases][releases] page, where you'll find the binary for your operating system.

 [releases]: https://github.com/mxsdev/ponychopper/releases